Appointments & Referrals

 Phone: (443) 923-9246

 Trained in neuroscience and neuroanatomy, Dr. Gary oversees research in the laboratory in the International Center for Spinal Cord Injury at Kennedy Krieger Institute.
+He is also an assistant professor of neurology at Johns Hopkins.

 Dr. Devin Gary received his doctorate in 2002 from the University of Kentucky after dual training at UK and the National Institute on Aging at Johns Hopkins Bayview Campus under the direction of Dr. Mark Mattson.
 After three years post-doctoral training in the Department of Neuropathology at Johns Hopkins with Dr. David Borchelt, Dr. Gary joined the International Center for Spinal Cord Injury at Kennedy Krieger Institute as a faculty instructor to work with Dr. John McDonald.
 Dr. Gary currently oversees research on spinal cord injury in the ICSCI laboratory.